Francis P. Fleming: Biography

-Fleming later advocated adding a red saltire or diagonal cross, a Confederate war flag symbol, to the Florida flag, in order to distinguish it from a flag of surrender (the flag at that time was a white flag with the Florida seal in the center).
+Fleming later advocated adding a red saltire or diagonal cross to the Florida flag, in order to distinguish it from a flag of surrender (the flag at that time was a white flag with the Florida seal in the center).
 This proposal was adopted in 1900 by a statewide whites-only referendum.
 Fleming also began the tradition of having an official portrait painted and hung in the Florida State Capitol.

 After he left office, Fleming served on the board of trustees of the new Florida Old Confederate Soldiers and Sailors Home.
 On December 20, 1908, Fleming died following a long illness.
 He is buried at the Old City Cemetery in Jacksonville.

 Facts

-Francis P. Fleming was the son Lewis Fleming (1798–1862) and his second wife, Margaret Seton.
+Fleming was the son of Lewis Fleming (1798–1862) and his second wife, Margaret Seton.
 He was the great-grandson of Francis Philip Fatio, a Swiss-born planter in Florida in both the British and Spanish colonial periods.

 Fleming Island, Florida (an un-incorporated community in between Orange Park and Green Cove Springs in Clay County, Florida, was part of the Fleming family's Spanish Land Grants.
 The area has since retained the name Fleming Island.

 The former governor and his wife, Floride, are buried in The Old City Cemetery, Jacksonville, Florida.

 University Athletic Field, the original football facility at the University of Florida (UF), was renamed "Fleming Field" after a 1915 renovation at the urging of the late governor's son, Francis P. Fleming Jr., who served on the university's Board of Control and was a UF alumnus.
 The venue was replaced by much larger Florida Field in 1930, but the grassy area to the north of the current stadium is still known as Fleming Field.